jdiaz4302/Bayesian-Stats-Course/README.md

 # Statistical Rethinking Course

 A goal for the summer was to learn mathematical statistics.
 This repository serves as a place to put all the follow-along code for later reference and as proof of completion.

+All notes and interpretations stem from "Statistical Rethinking: A Bayesian Course with Examples in R and Stan" by Richard McElreath.